libraryofcelsus/Research_GPT/README.md

 # Research_GPT
-Simple example of autonomous research ran in parallel for cluster compute from my Aetherius Ai Assistant project.
+Simple example of autonomous research ran in parallel for an eventual cluster compute solution from my Aetherius Ai Assistant project.
 Mainly meant for others to use in their projects.

 **Websearch Implemented!**